The Dinner (2025 film): Release

 The film was presented at a RTVE gala during the 73rd San Sebastián International Film Festival on 24 September 2025.
 Distributed by A Contracorriente Films, it was released theatrically in Spain on 17 October 2025.
 Opening in 294 screens, it grossed €465,670 (65,337 admissions) in its first weekend.
 It also received a screening at the Teatre Principal as the opening film of the 40th Mostra de València.
 The film's box office performance posted a -5% drop in its second weekend for a total gross of about €1.3 million.
+By the end of 2025, it had grossed of around €3.7 million.

 Reception

 Miguel Ángel Sánchez of HobbyConsolas gave the film 80 points declaring it "one of the best Spanish comedies of recent times, which uses humour to illustrate a terrible era", mentioning the "superlative" performances by Casas and San Juan among the best things about it while noting its inability to trascend clichés and commonplaces as a negative point.

 Philipp Engel of Cinemanía rated the film 3½ out of 5 stars, tentatively declaring it a sort of potential prequel to Love Can Seriously Damage Your Health, deeming The Dinner to be a "well-crafted vaudeville" like the former.

-Pablo Vázquez of Fotogramas rated the film 4 out of 5 stars, singling out the "the play between Casas and a gigantic San Juan" as the best thing about it.
+Pablo Vázquez of Fotogramas rated the film 4 out of 5 stars, singling out "the play between Casas and a gigantic San Juan" as the best thing about it.

 Javier Ocaña of El País deemed the film to be a "great comedy" elegantly linking up "the necessity of memory, the value of dignity, the nobility of ideals of freedom, the heartbreak of tragedy, and the bright laughter of ridicule".